Yuri Name Meaning: Discover the Origins and Significance Behind this Popular Name

 • 百合 (meaning “lily”)

-See also Magnus Name Meaning: Discover the Origins and Significance of the Name
+See also Dale Name Meaning: Discover the Origins and Significance of the Name Dale

 Other Variations: